Elizabeth Stride: 1888

-Following an argument on 26 September 1888, Stride and Kidney again separated, and she again took residence at 32 Flower and Dean Street (then a notorious slum and criminal rookery), informing a fellow lodger named Catherine Lane she and Kidney "had had a few words".
-Over the following days she regularly earned money by performing cleaning duties, both at the lodging house and for local residents, being observed by the housekeeper, Elizabeth Tanner, to be a quiet woman who occasionally performed cleaning work for the local Jewish community.
+Following an argument on 26 September 1888, Stride and Kidney again separated, and she again took residence at 32 Flower and Dean Street, then a notorious slum and criminal rookery.
+She informed a fellow lodger, Catherine Lane, that she and Kidney "had had a few words".
+Over the following days, she regularly earned money by performing cleaning duties both at the lodging house and for local residents.
+The housekeeper, Elizabeth Tanner, described her as a quiet woman who occasionally performed cleaning work for the local Jewish community.
 (Note: A leading social reformer named Dr Thomas Barnardo would later claim to have encountered Stride on Wednesday 26 September at this Spitalfields common lodging-house.
 According to Dr Barnardo, Stride had been sat in the kitchen with several women—one of whom had been weeping—and discussing the Whitechapel murders.
 Dr Barnardo would later recollect one of these women had stated: "We're all up to no good!
 No one cares about us!
 Perhaps some of us will be killed next!")

 29 September

-On the day prior to her murder, Stride is known to have cleaned two rooms at her lodging house, for which she was paid sixpence.
+On the day prior to her murder, Stride cleaned two rooms at her lodging house and was paid sixpence.
 That evening, she wore a black jacket and skirt, with a posy of a red rose in a spray of either maidenhair fern or asparagus leaves.
-Her outfit was complemented by a black crêpe bonnet.
-In an effort to make her clothing look more respectable, she is known to have borrowed a brush from a fellow resident.
-At 6:30 p.m., Stride and Elizabeth Tanner briefly visited the Queen's Head pub on Commercial Street before Stride returned alone to the lodging house.
+She also wore a black crêpe bonnet.
+In an effort to make her clothing look more respectable, she borrowed a brush from a fellow resident.
+At 6:30 pm, Stride and Tanner briefly visited the Queen's Head pub on Commercial Street before Stride returned alone to the lodging house.

-Subsequent eyewitness accounts of Stride's movements later in the evening of 29 September and the early morning of 30 September indicate she may have been in the company of one or more acquaintances and/or clients.
-The first of these individuals is described as a short man with a dark moustache, wearing a morning suit and bowler hat, with whom she was seen at approximately 11:00 p.m. at a location close to Berner Street.
-A second eyewitness account by labourer William Marshall places Stride in the company of a man wearing a peaked cap, black coat and dark trousers standing on the pavement opposite number 58 Berner Street at approximately 11:45 p.m.
-According to Marshall, Stride had stood with this "decently dressed" individual, and the two had repeatedly kissed before the man had said to her: "You would say anything but your prayers."
+Eyewitness accounts of Stride's movements later on 29 September and into the early hours of 30 September suggest she may have been in the company of one or more acquaintances or clients.
+The first of these men was described as short, with a dark moustache, wearing a morning suit and bowler hat.
+He was seen with her at about 11:00 pm near Berner Street.
+A second account, given by labourer William Marshall, places Stride with a man wearing a peaked cap, black coat and dark trousers.
+They stood on the pavement opposite number 58 Berner Street at about 11:45 pm.
+Marshall described the man as "decently dressed".
+He stated that the pair repeatedly kissed before the man said to her: "You would say anything but your prayers."